Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

 -  Clear distinction between 'Popular' and 'New' depending on which page the user is on
 -  The sub title navigation link is highlighted yellow for the page that the user is on.
 -  Each bird photo card on the gallery page contains links to:
-	- Like the bird
+	- Favourite the bird
-	- See the main photo page of the bird with larger picture, more info and comments.
+	- See the main photo page of the bird with larger picture, and more info.
 	- Link to the person who uploaded the bird's photo (if user is not also the uploader)
 	- Links to delete or edit the bird, if user is the uploader